Luka5W/FileServerCLI/README.md

 **This project is still work in progress!**

+**Paused**; I don't like to develop a CLI in IntelliJ because I can't use the InputStream to read user input from the built-in terminal.
+So...
+I'll do it tomorrow.
+Or so...

 ## About

 The program uses the http(s) protocol to interact with the server.